Skip to content

 class SimpleBuffer[T](DataBuffer[T, list[T]]):

-"""A simple buffer that stores data in lists."""
+"""A simple buffer that stores data in a list."""

 @override